 A Zmodem application has been included with your switch software so that new programs and archives can be uploaded through the switch's serial console port.
-There are generally two situations that would require you to use the switch's console serial port to load software using Zmodem.

-- Your system is having problems and the FTP transfer method does not work. - The switch's Ethernet Management port is either not functioning or not configured.
+You may want to use the switch's console port to load software using Zmodem when your system is having problems and the FTP transfer method does not work or when the switch's Ethernet Management port is either not functioning or not configured.

 To use Zmodem, you must have a terminal emulator that supports the Zmodem protocol.
 There are many Zmodem products available that operate differently.
-You should consult the user manual that came with your terminal emulation software for details.
+Consult the user manual that came with your terminal emulation software for details.